circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 This guide describes how to get started with reusable commands, jobs, executors and orbs.
 This guide also covers the use of parameters for creating parameterized reusable elements.

-* TOC
-{:toc}

 ## Notes on reusable configuration
 {: #notes-on-reusable-configuration }
-{:.no_toc}

 * Install the CircleCI CLI so that you have access to the `circleci config process` command (optional).
 This command lets you see the expanded configuration with all reusable keys processed.
-Follow the [Using the CircleCI CLI]({{ site.baseurl }}/local-cli/) documentation for installation instructions and tips.
+Follow the [Using the CircleCI CLI]({{site.baseurl}}/local-cli/) documentation for installation instructions and tips.

 * CircleCI reusable configuration elements require a **`version: 2.1`** `.circleci/config.yml` file.